electricjones/data-manager/README.md

         ]
     ]
 ]);
-// Note, you may initialze Manager with an array or any instance of Traversable (like Manager itself)
+// Note, you may initialize Manager with an array or any instance of Traversable (like Manager itself)

 /* Basic Usage.
 All works with dot notation as well */
 $manager->add('name', 'value');